-The Endpoints page allows admins to view and manage endpoints that are running the Endpoint Security integration.
+The Endpoints page allows administrators to view and manage endpoints that are running the Elastic Defend integration.

 - Endpoint: The system hostname.
-Click the link to view host details in a flyout.
+Click the link to display endpoint details in a flyout.

 Agent Status: The current status of the Elastic Agent, which is one of the following: